 Other underwriting income pertains to income from various sources including the Company's share in insurance pool.
-For 2018 and 2017, the Company recognized other underwriting income amounting to ₱24.85 million and ₱25.31 million, respectively.
+The Company recognized other underwriting income amounting to P28.67 million and P24.85 million in 2019 and 2018, respectively.

 19. Net Insurance Benefits and Claims